Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "...Right."

 Moho chuckled and almost knocked him over with a brotherly clout to the back.
-"F’real though, bruh…" he lowered his voice.
+"F’real though, bruh..." he lowered his voice.
 "You gonna go for it with Miller?"

 "...No," Jack decided.

 "The fuck not?"

-"I just… I dunno.
+"I just...
+I dunno.
 I like her too much."

 Moho grimaced.
 "Oof.
 Friendzoned."

 "It’s just the truth!"
 Jack objected.
-"I mean… it’s nice that she’s into me?
-No, it’s *amazing!* And I know I’m probably crazy for not…" he cleared his throat. "...But… I don’t know.
+"I mean... it’s nice that she’s into me?
+No, it’s *amazing!* And I know I’m probably crazy for not..." he cleared his throat. "...But...
+I don’t know.
 It’d feel weird, to me."

 "Oh, hell.
 She turned into a big sis for you, didn’t she?"